orgua/shepherd_v2_planning/docs/90_student_projects/introduction.md

 - examples for possibles PHYs: lora, wifi, 15.4, uwb
 - design, validation of PCB

+## Virtual Source Re-Implementation

+- motivation: change of platform removes a lot of constraints and offers new capabilities
+- platform: was Beaglebone + PRUs -> raspberry 4+ & external MCU (i.e. RP2040)
+- PRU of Beaglebone
+  - no FPU, proper Div or Mult
+  - limited RAM and ProgSpace

 ## Optional time-sync Strategies

 - idea: when ptp and gps are out of reach